Head: Cheryl Geisler

 Clinical Assistant Professors

-Lynch, M.—Ph.D.
-(University of Connecticut); interactive storytelling; design of AI within computer games in support of social interaction and communication; cognitive processes for modeling computer game AI; analysis of computer game interfaces.
+Lynch, M.—M.A.
+(Univ. of Connecticut); human-computer interaction; analysis of computer game interfaces; design of AI within computer games in support of social interaction and communication; cognitive processes for modeling computer game AI; speech act theory.